 The science behind Restylane®

 Restylane® is the original non-animal stabilized hyaluronic acid dermal filler.
-Restylane® provides instant results that last, and to date, there have been over 50 million treatments.1 The complimentary range of Restylane® dermal fillers can be tailored to any individual look to enhance and refine facial features.
+Restylane® provides immediate results, and to date, there have been over 50 million treatments1.
+The complementary range of Restylane® dermal filler treatments can be tailored to any individual look to enhance and refine facial features.

 Why do people want to